˙TR?

 Ch2 The ShamTaj App

-Drifting back to the club, Betos was in front of her.
-Yes he was nice looking, but his arrogance when he first approached made her squirm - mistakenly she let that go.
+Eventually he assuredly stood in front of her offering chat.
+Yes he was nice looking, but his arrogance when he first approached made her squirm - perhaps mistakenly she let that go.
 Charming, Betos was that to a tee but this didn't attract Laura - or so she thought.
-What interested her could never be found whilst they were at a club, only afterwards could they discover how important the path was to each other.
+What interested her could never be found whilst they were at a club, only afterwards possibly could they discover how important the path was to each other.
 Rarely did such meetings extend beyond the club as these clubs were just .... shallow.

 But Betos, there was something about him, and she thought it wasn't his charm; could she fall for any insincerity that masqueraded as charm?
-To begin with there was no issue because of no highhook, so they met next day for lunch to see if there was something other than charm - substance.
-Pleasant enough but he still seemed to be hiding behind his charm - to be fair that is just conditioning; and of course it works with many.
+To begin with there was no issue because of no highhook, so they met next day for lunch to see if there was something other than charm; some substance?
+Pleasant enough but he still seemed to be hiding behind his charm; to be fair that is just conditioning - and of course it works with many.
 Her measure of course always was, and she hoped always would be, the path so none of that mattered.
 She tried him with one of her benchmarks.
 She gave out the conviction "She knew this", it was just met with a smile; why didn't she just walk out?
 But there was something to him.
 Was it the path, the potential for the path, or just his teflon charm?
 She refused his advances but was prepared to meet him again.

 She approached with her own charm offensive, and he completely threw her off by announcing he was Betos Nazarian.
 "I am sorry I didn't tell you before, I have not tried to take advantage."